logicalgraphs/CryptoCoin/README.md

 fluctuates per transaction).
 The portfolio is the sum of the costs of the transactions verses the current values of the holdings.

-TODO:

-* we need to analyze the trades vis-à-vis recommendations and find which ones are effective and which ones aren't, or combinations, or what. ...
-Bayes?

 ## Patterns used

 ### Candlesticks